 - Is the Autoimmune Protocol Right for You? – Outline to the AIP diet, which is another method of elimination of pro-inflammatory and common foods that people are sensitive to, and then reintroducing them one at a time to see which ones cause you flares.

-- Low FODMAP diet – Has been helpful to many people with IBS or SIBO.
-May be worth researching if you have digestive problems.
+- Low FODMAP diet – This diet has been beneficial to many people with IBS or SIBO and may be worth researching if you have digestive problems.
+Monash University is one of the leaders in this diet and their app is extremely helpful!

 - Is a Low-FODMAP Diet Best for Digestive Disorders?– Article by Chris Kresser.